PRESENCE IN THE REGION

 - Key staff members in the field and in Washington, DC are available 24/7 to respond to emergency situations.

-- AMIDEAST study centers are accessible only through controlled entrances.
-Local staff is able to send out text messages (SMS) simultaneously to all students’ program-provided mobile phones to update them instantly as issues related to health, safety, and security develop.
+- Amideast study centers are accessible only through controlled entrances.
+Local staff is able to send out text messages (SMS) simultaneously to all students’ program-provided mobile phones to update them instantly as issues related to health, safety, and security developments.